GriceTurrble/common-project-files/README.md

 ...etc.
 At the end of the process, ideally *one call* to `just bootstrap` *should* get the project ready for you to start working on it.

-### gitignore the common file

-This method will add a `common.just` file into your local repo.
-You should add this file to `.gitignore` to avoid having it tracked.

 ## Available recipes